Cathedral Of Barcelona History

 Also Explore: Cathedral Of Barcelona Saints

-7th - 10th centuries
+7th - 10th Centuries

 The grounded conjectures made people believe there was a cathedral or episcopal temple at that time.
 In 599, the Cathedral appeared in a document dedicated to the Holy Cross.
 During the excavations, it was found that it was a building consisting of three naves separated by two white marble columns.